 News Wrong way highway driver will have February court date: OPP SHARE ON: Stu Campaigne, staff Wednesday, Jan.
-9th, 2019 Photo courtesy of the OPP A 22-year-old St. Catharines, Ontario man is facing several charges after the Powassan OPP investigated a report of a vehicle driving the wrong way on Highway 11.
+9th, 2019 Photo credit: Supplied A 22-year-old St. Catharines, Ontario man is facing several charges after the Powassan OPP investigated a report of a vehicle driving the wrong way on Highway 11.
 At 3:47am last Sunday, officers received a call about the vehicle that had gone into the ditch off the highway near Callander.
 After speaking to the driver, the officer requested a Mandatory Alcohol Screening breath sample.
 Roadside tests were conducted, and the driver was transported to the North Bay Police Service to have additional tests completed by an officer trained as a Drug Recognition Evaluator.
 As a result of the police investigation the driver was charged with: Operation While Impaired – Alcohol and Drugs Operation While Impaired – Blood Alcohol Concentration – Combined Blood Alcohol and Blood Drug Concentration The accused was issued a 90-day automatic driver’s licence suspension and the vehicle was impounded for seven days.
 He was released on a promise to appear and is scheduled to appear at the Ontario Court of Justice in North Bay on February 19.